sam-keen/ecotuned/README.md

 - **Pure function**: No side effects or API calls - easy to test and reason about
 - **Time-aware**: Marks recommendations as "passed" when their action window has closed (e.g., line-drying after sunset)
+- **Grid-aware**: When grid data is available (today only), generates recommendations based on renewable percentage and carbon intensity
 - **Personalisation-first**: Prioritises recommendations based on user's specific setup (heating type, tariff, etc.)
 - **Category diversity**: Max 2 recommendations per category to avoid overwhelming users
 - **Priority sorting**: High → medium → low, with personalised recommendations favored